Mr Em Phat

 Young eels, known as 'fingerlings'.

-In 2023, Mr. Phat was introduced to the GREEN project.
-VSO Cambodia leads the implementation of the Green Economy component of the project, including creating opportunities for local people to engage in aquaculture.
+In 2023, Em was introduced to a VSO project that was creating opportunities for local people to engage in aquaculture.

-Aquaculture — the farming of aquatic organisms, such as eels, shellfish, and seaweed, in a controlled environment — is one of the three agriculture value chains that VSO implements to strengthen and improve the resilience of the local economy.
+Aquaculture — the farming of aquatic organisms, such as eels, shellfish, and seaweed, in a controlled environment —helps to strengthen and improve the resilience of the local economy.

-VSO works collaboratively with the Provincial Department of Agriculture, Forestry and Fishery (PDAFF) to provide training on aquacultural techniques such as setting up an eel farms, selecting eel fingerling , checking the quality of water, feed processing, monitoring eel disease, and other technical practices.
+VSO works collaboratively with the Provincial Department of Agriculture, Forestry, and Fishery to provide training on aquacultural techniques such as setting up an eel farm, selecting eel fingerlings, checking the quality of water, feed processing, monitoring eel disease, and other technical practices.

-Up until now, the project has provided technical training to 345 eel, fish, and frog farmers in three provinces.
-The project also provides materials to help them to start their farm.
+Up until now, VSO volunteers have provided technical training to 345 eel, fish, and frog farmers in three provinces.
+Materials to help them to start their farm have also been provided.

-Mr. Phat is one among the other farmers who received technical training on eel raising and input support from the project.
+Em is one of the farmers who received technical training on eel raising.

 A new start for green businesses

-The GREEN project supported Mr Em Phat to participate in the green economy’s business incubation program.
+Em participates in the green economy’s business incubation programme.

-To support scaling up the eel-raising farm for Mr. Phat, the GREEN project supported him to participate in the green economy’s business incubation program.
-In this programme, the project identifies potential start-ups and existing small or medium businesses in the target communities.
-Then, the selected participant receives training on green business development.
+To support scaling up the eel-raising farm for Em, VSO has supported him to participate in the green economy’s business incubation programme.
+In this programme, potential start-ups and existing small or medium businesses are identified in the target communities.
+Then, selected participants receive training on green business development.

-This business incubation program also provides a small grant to each business plan that reaches the criteria, with ongoing coaching and mentoring given to business owners.
+This business incubation programme also provides a small grant to each business plan that reaches the criteria, with ongoing coaching and mentoring given to business owners.

-Mr. Phat was very happy to receive a grant through the green business pitching event.
+Em was very happy to receive a grant through the green business pitching event.
 He recalls, “As I started my activity, I faced some challenges.
-One of them, the risk of electricity cut, was particularly threatening, especially during the eel fingerling hatching process.
+One of them, the risk of electricity cuts, was particularly threatening, especially during the eel fingerling hatching process.

-“Thankfully, with a $1,500 grant from VSO’s business incubation program, I could install solar panels for my eel farm.
+“Thankfully, with a $1,500 [£1,108] grant from VSO’s business incubation programme, I could install solar panels for my eel farm.
 This allows me to have a stable electricity supply which is essential when hatching eel fingerlings.”

-Mr Phat smiles when he is asked about the progress of his eel farm, “I could see there is a substantial demand from the market in my community for eel products.
+Em smiles when he is asked about the progress of his eel farm.
+“I could see there is a substantial demand from the market in my community for eel products.
 Not only the eels but also the fingerlings.
-The production cost for raising the eels is low compared to other species as we can use natural feed and — with the proper skills — the eels are easy to raise.
+The production cost for raising the eels is low compared to other species, as we can use natural feed and — with the proper skills — the eels are easy to raise.

 “I decided not to sell eels to the market yet, but I am using them for hatching fingerlings.
 I now have around 345 eels in my two tank ponds, which I can use to produce more than 5000 eel fingerlings.
 I plan to expand my farm by installing tank ponds with money gained from selling my eel fingerlings."